Switcheo/tradehub/README.md

 The 5TB requirement is high due to our 1 second block times and is an estimate based on 1 year of high trading volume.
 Pruning and compression solutions for old block data to reduce storage requirements is currently our top-most priority.
 Validators may join the network with 1TB and expand their storage later if required.

-Mainnet validators should also read about [sentry nodes](#sentry-nodes-ddos-protection) to help in DDOS protection.
+Mainnet validators are strongly recommended to read about [sentry nodes](#sentry-nodes-ddos-protection) to help in DDOS protection.

 **Testnet**: 2GB RAM, 2 CPUs, 200GB Storage